 How To Find A Therapist Who Can Help You Navigate Your Career

-If you'd prefer a more holistic approach to your career or want support with work-related mental health factors, a therapist may be a rewarding option.
+A career counselor is a great option, but if you'd prefer a more holistic approach to your career or want support with work-related mental health factors, a therapist may be a rewarding option.
 Counselors can help you get to know yourself better so that you can make life and career choices that function for you.
 They can also work with you to build healthy habits that can benefit your careers, such as communication, coping mechanisms for anxiety, or stress relief skills.
 You can look for a therapist in your area if you prefer traditional, in-person therapy.
 If you'd find it more comfortable or convenient to meet with a therapist online, you can try a virtual therapy platform.

 Online therapy services may match you with a licensed therapist based on your answers to a few questions about your preferences.
 You can then meet with them via phone, video, or live chat sessions.
 Although many online platforms don't accept insurance, appointment costs can be comparable to those of many insurance co-pays.
 Research suggests that online therapy offers similar benefits to traditional counseling.
 If you're interested in online therapy, consider a platform like BetterHelp, which offers to over 30,000 therapists specializing in various areas, including careers.